India a critical partner, says Pentagon; Quad foreign ministers to meet virtually on Thursday | Law-Order

 Defense Secretary Lloyd Austin would be supportive of such a gathering, Kirby said in response to a question.

-“It (India) is a very important bilateral relationship that we have and particularly military-to-military relations.
-India is a critical partner, especially when you consider all of the challenges in the Indo-Pacific region,” he said.
-“What I can tell you plainly is that the (Defense) Secretary is prioritizing this relationship, wants to see it continue to grow and develop and to get stronger and he looks very much looking forward to working on initiatives to do just that,” Kirby added.
-In an op-ed in Newsweek this week, India’s Ambassador to the US, Taranjit Sing Sandhu had said that the deepening defense and strategic partnership constituted an important area of cooperation, which rests on a strong institutional framework for defense collaboration and the shared strategic interests.
-“This will be particularly important in Asia where we will work bilaterally and with like-minded partners to pursue a free, open and inclusive Indo-Pacific, while advancing the security and economic interests of countries with legitimate and vital interests in the region.
-And we will build on the deepening trade and investment linkages that create economic opportunities and jobs in both countries,” Sandhu wrote.
-PTI LKJ SRY
+''It (India) is a very important bilateral relationship that we have and particularly military-to-military relations.
+India is a critical partner, especially when you consider all of the challenges in the Indo-Pacific region,'' he said. ''What I can tell you plainly is that the (Defence) Secretary is prioritizing this relationship, wants to see it continue to grow and develop and to get stronger and he looks very much looking forward to working on initiatives to do just that," Kirby added.
+In an op-ed in Newsweek this week, India's Ambassador to the US Taranjit Sing Sandhu had said that the deepening defense and strategic partnership constituted an important area of cooperation, which rests on a strong institutional framework for defense collaboration and the shared strategic interests.

+''This will be particularly important in Asia where we will work bilaterally and with like-minded partners to pursue a free, open, and inclusive Indo-Pacific while advancing the security and economic interests of countries with legitimate and vital interests in the region.
+And we will build on the deepening trade and investment linkages that create economic opportunities and jobs in both countries,'' Sandhu wrote.
+Asked for her comments on the US renewing the Quad alliance, Chinese Foreign Ministry spokesperson Hua Chunying in Beijing hoped that relevant parties' dialogue will be conducive to global stability.

+''I believe development and peace is the mainstream trend of the times.
+We hope relevant parties' dialogue will be conducive to global stability," Hua told a media briefing in Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)